amemske/js-web-scraper/README.md

-# Node Web Scraper with Cherrios
+# Node Web Scraper with Cherrio
-The project shows how to use cheerios to scrap the web
+The project shows how to use cheerio to scrap the web